The product

 Prioritization

 After the sessions, the product owner, Steven, and I debriefed on findings from both groups.
 I brought a prioritization framework to the conversation: issues were rated by how frequently they were encountered across participants and how significantly they would impact the usability of the product if left unresolved.
 High frequency plus high impact went to the top of the list.
-That framework gave the product owner a defensible basis for deciding what the team would address first.
+That framework gave the product owner a defensible basis for deciding what the team would address first, and Steven reworked the flows and screens behind each fix as we worked through the list.

 What I learned